You can run a rule programmatically by sending a request to the API. First you will need to create an API key, please follow the steps below.

 You can find the Remote Access page from the dropdown menu.

-To create an API Key, click on the Create Key button in the top-right corner.
+To create an API Key, click on the Add API Key button in the top-right corner.

-You can then copy this key using the Copy button on the left of the key.
+You can edit the details of this key using Edit on the right of the key.

 If you would like to delete an API key, please click on Delete on the right of the key.